lengning/WaveCrest/README.md

 -	Number of additional genes to plot: Number of additional dynamic genes to plot when the previous option is "Yes".
 If it is not specified, top 10 genes will be included in the output plots.
 - Plot in log scale?: Whether plot the expressions in log scale.
 - Output directory, will be set as home directory (~/) if it is empty.
+- Output file name for input paramters and version info.
 - Output file name for the normalized expression following original cell order.
 - Output file name for the normalized expression following recovered cell order.
 -	Output file name for the genes sorted by strength of dynamics.
 This file will not be generate if the second option ("Identify additional dynamic genes") is "No".